Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Magdeburg are well-positioned to serve the capital of Saxony-Anhalt, supporting local government, logistics, and engineering industries.
-The location provides low-latency access for businesses operating within the city's industrial zones.
+Proximity To Key Business Districts Data centers in Magdeburg are well-positioned to serve the state of Saxony-Anhalt's industrial and logistics sectors.
+This proximity provides low-latency connectivity for regional government agencies, manufacturing firms, and research institutions.

 Natural Disaster Risk